On the evolution of slow dispersal in multi-species communities: Introduction

-For the trajectories starting at $u_0 \in K^+ \setminus (\textup{Int}\,K^+)$, by strong maximum principle, it either enters the $\textup{Int}\,K^+$ for all $t>0$, or there is at least one component that is identically zero for all $t>0$.
-In the first case, the trajectory also converges to $E_1$.
-In the second case, the system reduces to the two-species case, so that the solution converges to $E_i$, where $i=1,2$ is the smallest integer such that the $i$-th component of $u_0$ is non-zero.
-Moreover, there is no cycle of fixed points, since if $E_i$ is chained to $E_j$ (i.e. there is a full trajectory connecting from $E_i$ to $E_j$), then the trajectory a positive solution of either the full three-species system, or a two-species subsystem.
+Next, we show that $\{M(j)\}_{j=1}^4$ is acyclic, i.e. there is no cycle of fixed points.
+Indeed, if $E_i$ is chained to $E_j$ (i.e. there is a full trajectory connecting from $E_i$ to $E_j$), then the trajectory is a positive solution of either the full three-species system, or one of the two-species subsystems.
 In either case, we have $i > j$.
-It therefore follows from \cite[Theorem 3.2]{Zhao} that any compact internally chain transitive set is an equilibrium point.
-Since any omega (resp. alpha) limit set is internally chain transitive, it can only be one of the $E_i$.
+This shows acyclicity.
+It therefore follows from {\cite[Theorem 3.2 and Remark 4.6]{Hirsch2001}} that any compact internally chain transitive set is an equilibrium point.
+Since any omega (resp. alpha) limit set is internally chain transitive, it can only be one of the $E_i$'s.
 The proof of the proposition is completed. \end{proof}